 Write less code.

-The FaaS model seeks to allow developers to write as little code as possible.
-By writing narrowly scoped units of code, it’s easier to focus on writing business logic.
+A goal of the serverless model is to allow developers to write as little code as possible.
+By writing narrowly scoped units of code, it’s easier to focus on business logic.
 Serverless platforms abstract the complexity of packaging, deployment, and event consumption.
 This way, developers don’t fiddle with complex integrations or boilerplate code.

-There are many advantages to having less code.
+There can be significant advantages to having less code.
 Lower complexity leads to fewer bugs.
 Your attack surface is smaller, improving code security.
-Less code also means less technical debt; your code is easier to maintain over time.
+Less code also means your code is easier to maintain over time.

-You’re always looking for ways to get your application to market as soon as possible.
-Serverless technologies let you ship code faster than ever before.
-Developers leverage functions to stitch managed services together into a system.
-There’s less to build from scratch and no need to worry about wiring up custom components.
-Plus, serverless handles routing, DNS, load balancing, or firewall rules.
-The serverless runtime handles all this heavy lifting, making deployments that much easier.
+Organizations are always looking for ways to get applications to market quickly.
+A serverless architecture can enable you to ship code faster than ever before.
+Developers use functions to stitch managed services together into a coordinated system.
+There’s less to build from scratch and no need to worry about wiring up custom components; the serverless runtime handles routing, DNS, load balancing, and firewall rules, making deployments that much easier.

 Manage only what you build.

-Serverless workloads depend mostly on managed services.
-Teams are only responsible for what they've built—nothing more than their function code.
-Day 2 operational tasks look different from a more traditional server-based model.
-There's no dealing with low-level implementation details.
+Serverless workloads depend mostly on backend services.
+Teams are only responsible for what they've built—their function code.
+Since there's no low-level implementation details, Day 2 operational tasks look much different than they do for a more traditional, server-based application model.

 Focus on business outcomes.

 In a serverless architecture, there’s an emphasis on writing business logic instead of plumbing or packaging.
-This frees up developers to zero in on solving specific business problems.
-That means your organization can concentrate on these outcomes instead of managing technology.
-It’s a pure realization of the cloud native model—the underlying infrastructure complexities are abstracted away.
+This frees up developers to focus on solving specific business challenges.
+That means your organization can concentrate on outcomes instead of managing technology.
+It’s a pure realization of cloud native—underlying infrastructure complexities are abstracted away.